LSSTDESC/tables_io/docs/cookbook.md

 ### Read in a file to a specific format

 To read in a `Table-like` or `TableDict-like` object from a file to a specific tabular type, use the [`read`](#tables_io.io_utils.read.read) function.
 You can supply the type via the `tType` argument, either as a string or as an integer.
-The allowed tabular types are listed in this table (link).
+The allowed tabular types are listed in <project:./quickstart.md#supported-tabular-formats>.

-For example, to read in tables from an `HDF5` file as `astropyTable` objects:
+For example, to read in tables from an HDF5 file as `astropyTable` objects:

 ```{doctest}